CityOfZion/standards/nodes.md

 ## Service provider specific configuration:

 On the provider firewall (outside OS settings) setup for block all and add exceptions to ports 22, 20333 and 10333 only.
-If other services shared a account please be sure to place the consensus node in a anti-affinity group.
+If other services share the account please be sure to place the nodes in an anti-affinity group.

 ## Linux server configuration